Gilly1970/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 ## **Notes**

+ - 05.02.2026 - Updated Script to replce 'https:' with 'git:' during the update feeds process..
+Changing to git: helps with the curent DDos attack on https://git.openwrt.org the last week or so.

+    - Added updated EPROM-0s patch as well.

 To adjust the tx power values you also need to add sku_idx '0' to your wireless config

 config wifi-device 'radio0'